February 6, 2026

 Local is also faster way to validate if product is going to work.
 If your product doesn't sell in your city, you can learn quickly without burning ton of money on big inventory or complicated shipping.
 If it does sell, you now have proof that product works, and you can scale from there.

-And there's another part people underestimate.
 Lot of customers prefer local brands.
-They don't always want random products shipped from far away, especially if they're not sure about quality.
+They don't always want random products shipped from far away.
 But if you position yourself as local brand, with clear information and real customer service, trust gets built faster.

 What does "local" mean in local e-commerce?